Goods Carrying Vehicle Insurance Policy

 Goods Carrying Vehicle Insurance Add-On Covers

-- Road Assistance Cover: If you add-on this cover then the insurer will provide you with the road-assistance in case the vehicle gets stuck somewhere on the road while transportation of the goods.
+- Road Assistance Cover: This add-on cover will provide roadside assistance in case the vehicle gets stuck somewhere on the road during the transportation of the goods.

-How To Raise Claim In Goods Carrying Vehicle Insurance?
+How to Raise a Claim Under Goods Carrying Vehicle Insurance?

-- Tell them about the time and date of the accident and where it took place.
+- Tell them about the time, date and the location of the accident

-- Tell them your policy number for reference
+- Tell them the policy number for reference

 - RC of the vehicle